amigavision/AmigaVision/content/distro/ReadMe.md

 ## Setup for Pocket

 AmigaVision also works great with the handheld [Analogue Pocket] FPGA device.
+Do note that the Amiga core on Analogue Pocket does not support mounting/loading disc images for CD³² yet, but the 3000+ games in the library work great.

-* Download the latest version of the [Amiga Pocket Core] and put it on your device.
+* Use any of the Pocket updaters to get the OpenFPGA cores, or manually download the latest version of the [Amiga Pocket Core] and put it on your device.
-* Copy the included files in the AmigaVision Pocket setup to the `/Assets/amiga/common` directory on your Pocket SD card.
+* Copy the files in the AmigaVision directory `games/Amiga` (HDF and ROM files) to the `/Assets/amiga/common` directory on your Pocket SD card.
-* Start the Amiga core.
+* Start the Amiga core, enjoy!

-Controls:
+### Pocket Controls

-* Left/Right triggers are Left/Right mouse buttons
+* `Select` button brings up the on-screen keyboard, hit `DEL` to quit a game.
-* `Select` button brings up the on-screen keyboard, hit DEL to quit a game
+* `Start` button toggles mouse emulation mode, left/right triggers are the left/right mouse buttons.
-* `Start` button toggles mouse emulation mode
+* `A` button selects an entry in the launcher.
-* `A` button selects an entry in the launcher
+* `B` button goes back to the parent category in the launcher.

-* `B` button goes back to the parent category in the launcher
+Many games are updated to support two-button controls, but some require remapping if you prefer button-to-jump instead of up-to-jump (which makes sense on a joystick, but is pretty terrible on a gamepad).
+Button remapping is done just like in any other Pocket core.

 ## Setup for MiSTer